Last Updated on September 1, 2020 by Jake

 The material used to construct wood pool tables is lighter than slate.
 Because of this, it’s much more mobile and easy to move around your game room.

-Second, there aren’t many options out there for mini pool tables made of slate.
-The best pool table for beginners many times is a table that is smaller than regulation size.
-There are an abundance of mini wood pool tables but not so many slate options.
+- Second, there aren’t many options out there for mini pool tables made of slate.
+Often, the best pool table for beginners is a table that is smaller than the regulation size.
+There is an abundance of mini wood pool tables but not so many slate options.

 Best MDF / Wood Pool Tables

 |Hathaway Hustler Pool Table, Blue, 8-Feet||Check Price on Amazon|

 |Hathaway Jupiter 7' Pool Table, 84" L x 48" W x 31" H, Black||Check Price on Amazon|